changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-controller-replacement.md

 <properties
-   pageTitle="StorSimple デバイス コントローラーを交換する | Microsoft Azure"
-   description="StorSimple デバイスの一方または両方のコントローラー モジュールを取り外して交換する方法について説明します。"
-   services="storsimple"
-   documentationCenter=""
-   authors="alkohli"
+   pageTitle="Replace a StorSimple device controller | Microsoft Azure" description="Explains how to remove and replace one or both controller modules on your StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"